 Perfectly pruned Cypress trees set a regal vibe a Clos Pegase.(Courtesy of Clos Pegase)

-Fancy pants wine connoisseurs with a taste for the European will want to make reservations for tastings in the Cypress-lined courtyard garden at Clos Pegase, just outside Calistoga.
-During warmer months, opt for a mineraly sauv blanc; but you might also sip on a decadent Port or late-harvest chardonnay. // 10:30am to 5pm daily; 1060 Dunaweal Ln.
+Fancy pants wine connoisseurs with a taste for the European will want to make reservations for tastings in the Cypress-lined courtyard garden at Clos Pegase, the Michael Graves–designed estate just outside Calistoga.
+There are several ways to sip alfresco here: with a picnic lunch, a tour of the vineyards, or with s'mores by the fire in your own private cabana.
+During warmer months, opt for a mineral-y sauv blanc; but you might also sip on a decadent Port or late-harvest chardonnay. // 10am to 5pm daily by appointment; 1060 Dunaweal Ln.
 (Calistoga), clospegase.com

-There are few vinyards in Napa or Sonoma that maximize their bucolic surrounds quite like Viansa, where the terrace—with its sweeping views of Sonoma Valley, San Pablo Bay, and the Mayacamas Mountains, as well as a gourmet marketplace serving wood-fired pies—is only the beginnning.
-Drop-ins are welcome, but reserations will take your al fresco tasting to a totally different level: Book a 90-minute private hillside Outlook Tasting ($75/person), complete with local cheese pairings; or, if time is of the essence, the 45-minute Summit Tour and Tasting ($25/person) accommodates up to 12 guests. // 10am to 5pm daily (reservations required for groups larger than six); 25200 Arnold Dr. (Sonoma), viansa.com
+There are few vineyards in Napa or Sonoma that maximize their bucolic surrounds quite like Viansa, where the terrace—with its sweeping views of Sonoma Valley, San Pablo Bay, and the Mayacamas Mountains, as well as a gourmet marketplace serving wood-fired pies—is only the beginning.
+Drop-ins are welcome, but reservations will take your alfresco tasting to a totally different level: Book a 90-minute hilltop tasting on the summit ($35/person) or a flight with savory snacks by a fire pit on the Vista Lounge ($50/person).
+Not a planner?
+Pop in anytime for a drink and bite in an Adirondack chair on the lawn. // Walk-ins welcome 10am to 5pm daily (reservations required for large groups and private tastings); 25200 Arnold Dr. (Sonoma), viansa.com